abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Test Classes**
 	- Streamline Setup
  		-  Create a class specifically to create data for test methods aka Test data factory class
-   		- Add a @TestSetup annotated method to the class.
+   		- Add a ```@TestSetup``` annotated method to the class.
 This method is called before any tests are run and allows the test records to be created before the tests themselves are run.

 - **Common Errors**
-	- "List has no rows for assignment to sObject" - running a query which returns no rows
+	- ```List has no rows for assignment to sObject``` - running a query which returns no rows
- 	- "Index 0 is out of bounds" - attempting to access value at index 0 when there is no data
+ 	- ```Index 0 is out of bounds``` - attempting to access value at index 0 when there is no data